-Why?
-Part of the reason in America is due to the shifting religious landscape.
+Part of the reason is due to the shifting religious landscape.
 Christianity is still the dominant faith in America, with children from Christian households making up the largest percentage of independent school enrollments.
-However, a move away from secular religious affiliation, and the fact that other religions are becoming increasingly represented, the statistics are changing.
+However, a move away from strong religious affiliation, and the fact that other religions are becoming increasingly represented mean that the statistics are changing.

-In 10 short years, from 2007 to 2017, the number of Americans who identify as Christians has dropped 8 percent.
-Almost 25 percent of the population identifies as “unaffiliated.”
+In ten short years, from 2007 to 2017, the number of Americans who identify as Christians has dropped by eight percent.
+Almost twenty-five percent of the population identifies as “unaffiliated.”
 And those whose religious affiliation is “non-Christian” has jumped from 4.7 to 5.9 percent.

 Tellingly, the Council for American Private Education asked parents of private schoolers to identify the single biggest factor impacting their decision to opt for a private education, the biggest response was: